 There are several secure alternatives for cloud storage like Sync , Seafile and SpiderOak.
 Sync is a zero-knowledge cloud service.
 This means the files are encrypted on the user’s machine before they are synced with the cloud servers.
 Sync.com use a 256-bit AES encryption on files and lock them with 2048-bit RSA private keys.
 For maximum security, passwords are never transmitted to Sync.
 Furthermore, Sync does not store passwords or password hashes during account creation, or when the user logs in.
 Another model is offered by Seafile.
 This cloud service gives users the opportunity to host files on their own servers.
 It also offers to host user files on servers either in Germany, or with Amazon Web Service in the US.

 Disk and File Encryption

 Disk encryption software protects the confidentiality of data stored on computer media (e.g., a hard disk, floppy disk, or USB device).
 Operating systems usually use and enforce access controls where each user account has specific rights on each file and directory.
-However, disk encryption passively protects data confidentiality even when the OS is not active, for example if data is read directly from the hardware or by a different OS.
+However, disk encryption passively protects data confidentiality even when the OS is not active, for example, if data is read directly from the hardware, or by a different OS.
 Disk encryption generally refers to complete encryption that operates on an entire volume mostly transparently to the user, the system, and applications.
 This is generally distinguished from file-level encryption which enabled by the user action on a single file or group of files.
 Disk encryption usually includes all aspects of the disk, including directories, so that an attack cannot determine content, name or size of any file.
 It is well suited to portable devices such as laptop computers and external drives, which are particularly susceptible to being lost or stolen.
-If used properly, someone finding a lost device cannot penetrate actual data, or even know what files might be present.
+If used properly, someone finding a lost device cannot access user data, or even know what files might be present.

 Two-Factor Authentication (2FA)